 “The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
 Though it's hard to see how adverbs slow stories down.
 Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
 Around first grade, I got tired of those reading tests.
 I hated reading something just to get asked hard comprehension questions.
 I didn’t understand any of … Continue reading What book saved me?

 People always say writers can write whatever they want, but I doubt that's true.
 Some publishing companies don't accept "cliché" ideas since it's harder to market stories.
 Which, in turn, lowers the endless possibilities that writers can write about.
 Some of those outdated story plots include: Vampires Werewolves Mermaids Character waking up at the beginning … Continue reading Not acceptable stories

-As a lover of quotes, I'm grateful for this challenge.
+As a quote lover, I'm grateful for this challenge.
 Thanks so much to George from The Many-Storied Building for this nomination.
 He has a brilliant blog over there that's a great read.
 Check his website out if you got the time!
 The Rulebook: 1.
 Thank the person who nominated you.
-2. Post a quote for three … Continue reading Three Days, Three Quotes Challenge – Day 2
+2. Post a quote for three consecutive … Continue reading Three Days, Three Quotes Challenge – Day 2